EugeniBykovski/rsschool-cv/cv.md

 I also improve my English level at English Papa.
 At the moment I have an Intermediate level.
 My plus is that if something doesn’t work out for me, I definitely need to thoroughly understand until I understand to the end.
+4. I graduated from the magistracy of BNTU, Instrument Engineering Department.
+I have completed JavaScript programming courses in IBA (Web Application Development).
+They wrote small projects on React.js and Angular.js.
+I used the GitHub version control system and various frameworks and preprocessors, such as Bootstrap, Less, Sass.
+I have completed PHP programming courses at BellHard.
+I have completed online courses at htmlacademy.ru, codeacademy.com, learnjavascript.ru.